RedVoxInc/redvox-examples/docs/source/03_metadata_soh_from_report.md

 This is just a subset of the available metadata.
 For a complete list, visit the [Station Metadata Documentation](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#station-metadata).

-Let's take a look at the State of Health sensor.
+Let's take a look at State of Health sensor.
 In this example, we will extract the power state, battery charge % and internal temperature.
 The complete list of available State of Health can be found in the [Health Sensor Documentation](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#health-sensor)
 .